To be added to our mailing list, complete the fields below.

 Once the threshold is met and the practice is eligible to apply, the separate QOPI Certification process begins with the application and payment.

-The QOPI Certification Application opens shortly after the release of the final QOPI Certification Report and remains open until the week prior to the start of the following collection round.
+The QOPI Certification Application is open to practices after they receive their final QOPI Certification Report with their Overall Quality Score.
+The score is good for one year and remains valid until the close of the next "same season" round.
+For example, if you completed the QOPI Certification Pathway in Fall 2016, you may use your scores to apply until the last day of the Fall 2017 round.
 At the time of application and payment, practices must affirm that they have policies and procedures in place that comply with the 20 Certification Standards.

 Modules Required for QOPI Certifiication

-The required modules for QOPI Certification include the following:
+The required participation for QOPI Certification is the QOPI Certification pathway.

 QOPI Certification Eligibility

 - In addition to meeting the Certification scoring threshold to be eligible to apply, practices must follow the QOPI sampling methodology and meet the target chart requirements for their practice size and applicable modules.